HimanshuMishra123/Jenkins-Zero-To-Herocopied/java-maven-sonar-argocd-helm-k8s/README.md

     stages {
         stage('Build') {
             steps {
-                // Using Maven to build the application sh 'mvn clean package'
+                // Using Maven to build the application, it cleans the project and then builds it, producing a fresh package for deployment sh 'mvn clean package'
             }
         }